 Nowadays online trading is becoming popular.
 However, the reality is that these online trading platforms are owned and managed by approved stock broking firms.
-And it is their responsibilities it is to account for the trades and see through its settlement.
+And it is their responsibilities to account for the trades and see through its settlement.

 So whether you are trading online or offline, you will need a stockbroker.
 The choice of a stockbroker is perhaps, the first most important decision you have to make once you decide to invest in stocks.

 Usually stockbrokers are associated with stockbroking firms.
 While the stockbroking firms are the dealing members of the Nigeria Stock Exchange.
 Individual stockbrokers are registered and approved as dealing clerks by the Exchange.
 Sometimes people talk about the stockbroking firms as stockbrokers.
 Thus, the terms are often used interchangeably.

 Going by the recent reforms by the Securities and Exchange Commission, stockbroking firms are categorized into four.
 These categorization are based on the scope of services they can render and levels of their capitalization.
 The three categories are: sub-broker, broker, dealer, and broker/dealer.

 This is an approved market operator who is only authorized to act as an agent to a dealing/trading member of the stock exchange.
 A sub-broker assist investors to buy and sell shares through a Trading Member.